 She (he) may be.
 Many of our dogs are adopted by approved homes before they are publicly listed for adoption.
 The best plan for adoption is – get approved – and work with us on finding your next companion.

 As families finish the application process, they become either approved or denied.
 Past adopters are pre-approved or denied.

-As soon as we are done evaluating and determine interest from approved homes on the waiting list.
+As soon as we are done evaluating and determining interest from approved homes on the waiting list.

 Doberman’s come in four colors.

 There is an albino gene that will cause the trait and other health concerns.
-A wonderful source of information on this subject can be found at whitedobes.doberinfo.com or dpca.org/albino/albino_about.htm
+A wonderful source of information on this subject can be found at About Albino Dobermans

 Dobermans do have a number of health issues.
 We’d like to direct you to the DPCA website for more information.

 You can find a lot more information about our breed on the other DPCA Public Education pages.

 By becoming an approved home or volunteer.
 We normally receive a minimum of 10 applications per dog in our program.
 Each of these homes that don’t match with the dog of inquiry may become approved for a different dog – or one that’s not in yet.
 Our approved list can get quite long.
 Approved homes are able to meet the fosters that may match their families.
 The best way to approach this process is to – become a part of our family and let us know what you are looking for.

 We have volunteers all over the state of Wisconsin.